ZertiApp/contracts/contracts/SBT/SBT.md

 esta sbt 721

 porque es necesario

+We consider this is necessary because of these characteristcs could have lots of application, like Vitalik said on his [paper](https://vitalik.ca/general/2022/01/26/soulbound.html).

+There is not any EIP with this characteristcs, although there are some proposal with SBT but not like this one.

+### Characteristcs
+* The NFT will be intransferible after the initial transfer.
+* Is compatible with ERC1155
+* Double sig

+### Applications
+* Certifications
+* POAP

 The motivation section should describe the "why" of this EIP.
 What problem does it solve?
 Why should someone want to implement this standard?
 What benefit does it provide to the Ethereum ecosystem?
 What use cases does this EIP address?